 Result: By following the steps above at a 1,000-person company, you can save 34 hours, per employee.
 That’s an annual savings of 34,000 work hours.

-- Block out time for no communication.
+3. Block out time zero communication.
 And stick to it.

 Action: Put two hours of focus time in your calendar at least twice a week.
 That’s time to strategize that cannot be interrupted with a response to anyone, not even your mom.
 Turn your phone on silent or off, shut your door, lock yourself in a conference room or wherever you know you will not be interrupted.